Tennis Elbow - Not just tennis players

 Tennis elbow has a more technical name – (extensor origin tendinopathy or lateral epicondylitis) and it involves pain experienced on the outside of the elbow with activities such as gripping or lifting.
 Other activities that usually slip under the radar are prolonged keyboard and mouse use, this can often overload the tendon and cause tennis elbow.

-Tennis elbow is caused by overload on the extensor muscle group in the forearm.
+It’s caused by overload on the extensor muscle group in the forearm.
 Repeated hand movements, such a gripping and repetitive manual work like gardening usually cause this overload.
 The small tendon where the muscle attaches to the elbow gets irritated and inflamed.
 Tennis elbow typically occurs gradually with increased activity that place greater loads on the elbow.
 Occasionally it can present with a sudden incident, such as a fall or catching a heavy object.

-Tennis elbow can be a tricky condition to treat and can often require a balancing act between too much load and not enough load.
+It can be a tricky condition to treat and can often require a balancing act between too much load and not enough load.
 As we all use our hands frequently throughout the day, it can be difficult to manage load and may often lead to flare-ups.

 Tennis elbow – How do you know ?